A Guide to Taste of Syracuse 2023: Central New York’s Best Food Festival

 With three separate stages located throughout the festival, there is plenty of live music to enjoy.
 Both local and national acts are ready to entertain yourself while you stuff your bellies.
 This year, enjoy local favorites like Sophistafunk, Jess Novak, My So Called Band, Just Joe, and a few dozen more.

-The highlighted act of the 2022 festival will be the alt rock band Everclear.
-Find them on the main stage on Saturday night.
+The highlighted acts of the 2023 festival will be the alt rock bands The Spin Doctors and Eve 6.
+Find them on the main stages on Saturday night.

 Visiting the Taste of Syracuse